Nils Granlund: Early life

 Granlund was born in Ljungby Parish in the province of Småland, Sweden.
 His father was Teodor Granlund, born during 1857 in Fridlevstad in the province of Blekinge.
 His mother Amanda (Bylund) Granlund (1858-1912) was born in Tingsås Parish, province of Småland.
 (Source: Swedish Census of 1890).
-He emigrated with his family to the United States as second cabin class passengers on the board the S/S Amerika at Copenhagen, Denmark; it arrived at the Port of New York on July 2, 1894.
+His grandfather Nils-Fredrik Bylund (born 29 oct 1829) had a brewery in the Swedish village of Skruf, Bylunds bryggeri.
+Granlund emigrated with his family to the United States as second cabin class passengers on the board the S/S Amerika at Copenhagen, Denmark; it arrived at the Port of New York on July 2, 1894.
 The family settled in Providence, Rhode Island.
 While still in his teen years he began covering the yachting news for the Providence Tribune, where he later become sports editor, and covered the local entertainment news.
 By his 18th year he had been an automobile race driver, aviator and press agent.
 His promotional efforts for a local theater caught the attention of Marcus Loew who hired Granlund in 1913 as a publicity agent for Hanky Panky, a recently acquired touring vaudeville show.